 Congratulations to recent award-winning undergrads, Megan Sprague and Jacob Petty!

-Megan is one of this year’s recipients of The Association of Earth Science Clubs of Greater Kansas City student scholarship.
-She received the award at this year’s Gem and Mineral Show in Kansas City.
-ESU senior, Dustin Burghart won the same award last year.
+Megan is one of past recipients of The Association of Earth Science Clubs of Greater Kansas City student scholarship.
+She received the award at the Gem and Mineral Show in Kansas City.
+ESU senior, Dustin Burghart, Thadd Barker, and Daniel O'Crowley have also won this award.

 Jake won the Best Undergraduate Presentation Award at this year’s Water and the Future of Kansas conference.
 Jake’s presentation, entitled “Agricultural Contaminants and Stream-aquifer Interaction in the Upper Neosho River, a Mid-continent River” is part of a senior thesis he is completing with Dr. Schulmeister.
 It was funded by ESU’s Undergraduate Research Program (ESURP).